edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonCommandLineOptions.md

 Can be overridden with [EDGEX_COMMON_CONFIG](./CommonEnvironmentVariables.md#edgex_common_config) environment variable.

 !!! edgey "EdgeX 3.1"
-    Support for use of **either** a local common configuration file or URI of a common configuration.
+    Support for loading common configuration via URI is new in EdgeX 3.1.

 ## Profile